OCahungo/databricks_apparel_streaming/ProjectPlan.md

 ### ✅ Silver Layer: Cleansed & Conformed Data

-- **Goal:** Apply detailed data quality rules, handle historical data, and separate fact streams.
+- **Goal:** Apply incremental data quality rules, cleanse and conform records, and prepare for historical tracking and analytics.
+This layer improves data reliability and prepares dimensions and facts for business use.
 - **Table Name Prefix:** `02_silver.`
 - **Silver Layer Tips:**
-  - This is where you apply business logic and data quality rules.
-Use expectations to catch and handle dirty data.
+  - Apply expectations to catch and handle dirty data.
+Use views for intermediate cleansing and tables for historical tracking.
   - Think about how CDC (Change Data Capture) and SCD2 (Slowly Changing Dimension Type 2) work in practice.
   - For a more interactive experience, run the `data_generator.py` script while testing your pipeline.
 This will continuously generate new data, allowing you to observe how each layer processes incoming records in real time.
 You can stop and restart the generator as needed to see immediate effects in your tables and views.